Publishing with the Cotsen Institute of Archaeology

 - Experienced editorial staff and concentration on archaeological topics result in top-quality book design at affordable prices.

-- Tailored marketing approaches of direct mail, conference exhibits, reviews in appropriate journals, distribution by David Brown Book Company/Oxbow Books through catalogue mailings to individuals and booksellers, and efficient order fulfillment result in volume promotion to the segment of the book market vital to the volume.
+- Tailored marketing approaches of direct mail, conference exhibits, reviews in appropriate journals, distribution by the University of New Mexico Press through catalogue mailings to individuals and booksellers, and efficient order fulfillment result in volume promotion to the segment of the book market vital to the volume.

 Currently active research focus are: